ronanboiteau/NormEZ/README.md

 ### Known issues

  - NormEZ doesn't make the difference between strings/comments & code.
 Examples: a commented forbidden function will be flagged, as well as a commented `;` (multiple assignments on the same line), etc.
+ - The check for functions containing more than 20 lines doesn't work yet with the new coding style v3.1.
+[See related issue.](https://github.com/ronanboiteau/NormEZ/issues/20)

 ### Report a bug